computational-psychology/domijan2015/README.md

 This repository contains a re-implementation of the physiologically-inspired brightness perception model presented in Domijan (2015): [A Neurocomputational account of the role of contour facilitation in brightness perception](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4333805/).
 It can be used to reproduce all its results.

+## Installation
+To install this package, you need to clone this repository and run `pip install .` (or `pip3 install .`) inside this directory.

 ## Files and Usage

 * `brightness_model.ipyb`: